-In general, certification is timed to coincide with Year 12 graduation where students are presented with a folio of qualifications and awards.
-In the event that a student leaves the College before the end of Year 12, any completed qualifications and statements of attainment will be provided on departure.
+Certification is timed to coincide with Year 12 graduation where students are presented with a folio of qualifications and awards.
+In the event that a student leaves the college before the end of Year 12, any completed qualifications and statements of attainment will be provided on departure.
 On request, records of achievement will be provided if a student requires formal statements for a job application before the end of Year 12.